 Taxes associated with Car Leasing

 It would be a good idea to give some consideration to the taxes associated with leasing your business vehicles.
-It will be possible for you to deduct ordinary and necessary leasing costs from any car which is used in the conduct of business.
-For tax purposes, the lease can be used as rent expense, which means that in a true lease, you would be able to deduct all the payments you make as rent.
+It will be possible for you to deduct ordinary and necessary leasing costs from any car you use in the conduct of business.
+For tax purposes, you can list the lease as a rent expense, which means that in a true lease, you would be able to deduct all the payments you make as rent.

 The other type of lease would amount to a conditional sales contract, and in terms of taxes, that means you can only depreciate the cost over time.
 A conditional sales contract is one where the contract calls for part of each payment to go to equity, it gives you the title to the car at some point, and it generally involves paying a large part of the monthly payment in order to secure that title.